julienemo/thp-21-gossip2.0/README.md

-Project of Julie Kwok et Dhyia Bakache
+Project of Julie Kwok et Dhiya Bakache

 Please run the following lines in terminal before testing in console